eudoxia0/eudoxia0.github.io/article/_drafts/linux-on-the-fujitsu-lifebook-u729.md

 [mechanical keyboard][mech], so a laptop that's even more obscure than a ThinkPad is perfect for me.
 And it was only 250 AUD.
 So I got it.

+The only problem I had was disabling Secure Boot in order to install Linux.
+Otherwise: I love it.
+It's small and lightweight, feels solid, the keyboard is good, all the hardware works out of the box with Linux, and the battery life is pretty good.

 # Troubleshooting

 This section describes the problems I encountered.